CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/overview.md

 Once all required changes are made, click the "Add" button to save the new template.
 The duplicate template is now ready for use.

 ---
-Test Protocols play a vital role in ensuring effective and efficient Quality Control processes.
-Test Protocols empower businesses to maintain high-quality standards while optimizing workflows.

-By integrating these structured plans, organizations can achieve better compliance, transparency, and overall quality assurance.